DigitalNatureGroup/insitu_optimization/README.md

 ### Generated Text and CSV Files by Step 9

-The script is unnamed but is responsible for image processing and data logging, using OpenCV and pypuclib among other libraries.
+The script is responsible for image processing and data logging, using OpenCV and pypuclib among other libraries.
 It captures images from a camera, detects circles, and exports data for later usage.
 Below are the details of the generated files:

 - `step_9_experiment_begin_time.txt:`
   - **Directory**: `experiment_data`